-New Zealanders are an ingenious bunch of people, and some of their innovations and inventions in the medical field have helped save lives all over the world, for good.
+New Zealanders are an ingenious bunch of people, and some of their innovations and inventions in the medical field have helped save lives all over the world.

 Kiwis have ingenuity tightly coded in their DNA, and for decades they’ve been making advances in medicine – many of which you probably don’t realise came from New Zealand.
-Here’s their top five, created by them, for the world.
+Here’s five of the best.

 2. The disposable syringe.

-Back in the day reusing syringes was the done thing.
+In the past reusing syringes was how things were done.
 But they were made of glass, and unless they were sterilised properly they were a sure-fire way to spread diseases between people and animals.
 A clever Kiwi called Colin Murdoch was well aware of these risks and, driven by an idea to vaccinate animals more effectively; he designed the world’s first disposable plastic syringe.
-That was back in 1956, and to this day his invention has saved millions of human and animal lives.
+That was back in 1956, and to this day his invention has saved millions of human and animal lives

 4. Robots for rehabilitation.

 Imagine freeing yourself from a wheelchair, standing up, walking around, and exercising.
-There’s a world-first product that’s been developed in New Zealand by REX Bionics that’ll give people with severe disabilities the chance to do just that.
-It’s a robotic exoskeleton - a hands-free robotic device designed for rehabilitating people with mobility impairments.
-REX is giving them the life-changing opportunity to move around, and get relief from the pain, discomfort and the inconvenience of severe neurological conditions.
+There’s a world-first product that’s been developed in New Zealand by REX Bionics that gives people with severe disabilities the chance to do just that.
+It’s a robotic exoskeleton – a hands-free robotic device designed for rehabilitating people with mobility impairments.
+REX is giving them the life-changing opportunity to move around and get relief from the pain, and discomfort of severe neurological conditions.

 So, if you’re looking for robots, x-rays, humidifiers, you name it... we know a place.